4:00 PM THURSDAY, 4/26

-The Mass.
-Works-in-Progress Pitch Session spotlights local filmmakers at various stages in their careers and at different stages of production with their projects.
-The IFFBoston/UMB Film Series’ WIP event takes place before a general audience of filmgoers, potential funders, broadcasters, festival programmers, brand partners and industry insiders.
+The Massachusetts Documentary Works-In-Progress Pitch Session spotlights local filmmakers at various stages in their careers and at different stages of production with their projects.
 The goal of the event is to create a unique coalition of awareness and support for local filmmakers.

-Chico Colvard — Filmmaker, Professor of Cinema at MassArt and UMB Film Series Curator
+Chico Colvard — Filmmaker/Assistant Professor of Cinema Studies

 Open Screen is Boston’s one and only open mic night for movies!
 Whether you sold your home to finance your 35mm masterpiece, or you made it last night in your basement—if your movie is under 10 minutes, we’ll screen it.
 Come see a “Best Of” presentation along with a shorter version of our regular screening.
 If you have a short that’s 10 minutes or less, we’ll screen it at IFFBoston!

 With your hosts: Vatche Arabian, Adrian Atwood, Phil Healy, and Adam Van Voorhis.